INFORMATION

 The spotted eagle-owl (Bubo africanus) also known as the African spotted eagle-owl and the African eagle-owl, is a medium-sized species of owl, one of the smallest of the eagle owls.
 Its length is 45 cm (18 in) and its weight is from 454 to 907 grams (1.0 to 2.0 lb).
 It has a 100 to 140 cm (39 to 55 in) wingspan.
 The facial disk is off-white to pale ochre and the eyes are yellow.
 It has prominent ear-tufts, and the upper body is dusky brown, the lower parts off-white with brown bars.
 Prior to 1999 the spotted eagle-owl was considered conspecific with the greyish eagle-owl, but now it is classed as a separate species.
 Its prey mainly consists of rodents, small mammals, birds, insects and reptiles, although it has a dietary preference for small mammals such as rodents and shrews.
 It often swallows its prey whole, with much head-jerking, pausing and resting in between, while a portion of the prey remains inside the mouth, until the prey can finally be swallowed down completely.

-Enjoy some excellent cuisine at our Restaurant, go for a drink at our Bar, or go and hit a bar at our gym facilities.
+Enjoy some excellent cuisine at our Restaurant, go for a drink at our Bar, or go and hit a bar at our Fitness Room.
 Our facilities, being set in the unique surroundings, offers relaxation, exploration and a stress-free lifestyle.
 This all attributes to making some amazing and memorable Umzumbe Experiences.

 BOOKING & ARRIVAL:

-b) Your key will not be available at the security gate upon your arrival after hours.
+•Your key will not be available at the security gate upon arrival.

-c) Your chalet will not be ready, take note there will be no cleaning services available after 16h00.
+•Your chalet will not be prepared-cleaning services will not be available after 16:00.

 TIME OF ARRIVAL: STRICTLY 14H00